kriszyp/xstyle/README.md

 		top: 60px;
 	}

-But, we can do this shorthand, by putting values directly in the "absolutely" property.
+And, we can do this shorthand, by putting values directly in the "absolutely" property.
 The values are then assigned to the composite properties in order of declaration.
 For example:

 	.my-class {